pikatchu/closedsource/book/0230-emergency_line.md

 Master Vulcan took a slow step forward, his gaze locked onto Elias.
 "And I would very much like to see him," he said smoothly.
 "Where is our friend Leo?"

-Elias met his eyes but remained silent, his jaw tightening in defiance.
+Elias met his eyes but remained silent.

 Master Vulcan chuckled.
 "Ah, I do admire loyalty."
 He took another step.
 "But you do realize, don’t you?
 This is only a matter of time.
 You would save yourself a great deal of pain, and the result would be exactly the same."
 His voice was almost soothing, like he was explaining something inevitable.
 "I will enter your mind.
 I will take what I need.
 And once I do, I will use that information to locate and destroy the Companions’ headquarters in New York City.
 And after that…" He let the words linger.
 "I will destroy them all."